 It is important to take early steps to deal with mortgage arrears.

 Save on buildings and contents insurance

 Buildings insurance helps with rebuilding costs if your home is damaged by fire, floods or subsidence.
-It's important to have this type of insurance if you are a home-owner.
+It is important to have this type of insurance if you are a homeowner.
 Your mortgage lender may insist on it.
 You have to keep paying your mortgage even if your house burns down.